Do You Need to Get Residency?

 Vaccination Certificate

-You will need proof of vaccinations, but don’t need to get proof of vaccination before you arrive in Uruguay.
+You will need proof of vaccinations, but you don’t need to get proof of vaccination before you arrive in Uruguay.
 You can easily get any required vaccinations for free in Uruguay.
 The clinic will then give you a vaccination certificate to provide to immigration and that you will use to get your Health Card.

 Health Card